lupyuen/lupyuen.github.io/src/flash.md

 Follow these steps to flash a Firmware Binary File (like `sdk_app_helloworld.bin`) on our Linux (x64 and Arm64), macOS or Windows computer.

-(On Windows: Use plain old Windows CMD Commpand Prompt, not WSL)
+(On Windows: Use plain old Windows CMD Command Prompt, not WSL)

 ##  Install rustup